 For more information on this years event call us on 07 4974 9990.

-The annual Captain Cook 1770 Festival will commemorate the landing of Lieutenant James Cook on 24 May, 1770 at Bustard Bay.
-The award winning festival will mark the 250th anniversary in 2020 and includes a foreshore re-enactment event at dusk on the 24th of May every year.
+The annual Captain Cook 1770 Festival will commemorate the landing of Lieutenant James Cook on 24th of May, 1770 at Bustard Bay.
+The award winning festival starts on the 6th of May and runs through till the 24th of May every year.